Frequently asked questions

 Do I need a spare room?

 Yes.
 This is one essential requirement.
-A looked after child must have their own room within your home as they are allowed to share, although consideration is given to siblings sharing.
+A looked after child must have their own room within your home as they are not allowed to share, although consideration is given to siblings sharing.

 What support is available?